Superior Court - Judge Deah B. Warren

 Scheduling Cases:

-- Judge Warren's office manages scheduling all criminal and civil cases assigned to her division of court.
+• Judge Warren's office manages scheduling all criminal and civil cases assigned to her division of court.
 Criminal cases where the defendant remains incarcerated without bond are given priority.

-- Hearings in criminal cases can be requested by filing a Motion and Rule Nisi with the Superior Court Clerk of Court and submitting a courtesy copy of each to WarrenCRDocket@douglascountyga.gov.
+• Hearings in criminal cases can be requested by filing a Motion and Rule Nisi with the Superior Court Clerk of Court and submitting a courtesy copy of each to WarrenCRDocket@douglascountyga.gov.
 Criminal cases cannot be scheduled by request without a Rule Nisi.

-- Hearings in civil/domestic cases can be requested by filing a Motion with the Superior Court Clerk of Court and submitting a courtesy copy to WarrenCVDocket@douglascountyga.gov along with the following information to assist in scheduling:
+• Hearings in civil/domestic cases can be requested by filing a Motion with the Superior Court Clerk of Court and submitting a courtesy copy to WarrenCVDocket@douglascountyga.gov along with the following information to assist in scheduling:

-- Case number and style of case (ex.
+• Case number and style of case (ex.
 23CV01234 John Doe v.
 Jane Doe)

-- Type of Case (ex.
+• Type of Case (ex.
 Divorce, Contempt, Legitimation, etc.)

-- Date service was made on other party
+• Date service was made on other party

-- Type of Hearing Requested (final hearing, temporary hearing, motions, status, etc.)
+• Type of Hearing Requested (final hearing, temporary hearing, motions, status, etc.)

-- If final hearing, has this case been to mediation? *NOTE* - unless there is a waiver in the record and good cause shown, this matter will not be scheduled for a final hearing without mediation in a contested matter.
+• If final hearing, has this case been to mediation? *NOTE* - unless there is a waiver in the record and good cause shown, this matter will not be scheduled for a final hearing without mediation in a contested matter.

-- If motions are requested, list all motions to be heard. *NOTE* - any motions filed after the hearing scheduled are subject to rescheduling at Judge Warren's discretion
+• If motions are requested, list all motions to be heard. *NOTE* - any motions filed after the hearing scheduled are subject to rescheduling at Judge Warren's discretion

-- If this matter involves child custody, has a Guardian ad Litem been appointed?
+• If this matter involves child custody, has a Guardian ad Litem been appointed?

-- Time estimate for each side
+• Time estimate for each side

-- Please provide the requesting attorney's name (or party if self-represented), party name, and contact information for scheduling
+• Please provide the requesting attorney's name (or party if self-represented), party name, and contact information for scheduling

-- Please provide the opposing attorney's name (or party if self-represented) and contact information
+• Please provide the opposing attorney's name (or party if self-represented) and contact information

 About Judge Warren:

-Judge Warren began her legal career in the Douglas County Solicitor General’s Office in 2007, where she primarily prosecuted domestic violence crimes and DUIs.
-In addition to her aforementioned service, Judge Warren also prosecuted Crimes Against Women and Children in the Clayton County District Attorney's Office where she served on the Statewide Human Trafficking Task Force.
-In 2018, Judge Warren joined the Fulton County District Attorney’s Office where she prosecuted homicides as a member of the Major Case Division.
-She was recognized for her trial work, receiving First Year Major Case Prosecutor of the Year honors in 2018 and then Major Case Prosecutor of the Year honors in 2019.
+Prior to her appointment, Judge Warren had a distinguished career in public service.
+She served as both Chief Assistant District Attorney in the Douglas County District Attorney’s Office under District Attorney E. Dalia Racine and Deputy Chief Assistant District Attorney under previous District Attorney Brian Fortner, handling Serious Violent Felonies.
+Judge Warren began her legal career in the Douglas County Solicitor-General’s Office in 2007, where she primarily prosecuted domestic violence and DUIs.
+She also served in the Clayton County District Attorney’s Office as Deputy Chief Assistant District Attorney, heading the Crimes Against Women and Children unit and serving on the statewide Human Trafficking Task Force.
+In 2018, Judge Warren joined the Fulton County District Attorney’s Office – Major Case Division, where she primarily prosecuted homicides.
+She was recognized for her trial work, receiving division Prosecutor of the Year awards in 2018 and 2019.
 Judge Warren’s work has been featured in media and television.

 Judge Warren lives in Douglasville, GA.
 She is a member of Word of Faith Family Cathedral in Austell, GA.